 Preliminary Data: To date, the lab has generated a RNAseq dataset that consists of approximately 30M 150nt SE Illumina reads from the same 2 animals housed in the ’cold/simulated rain’ treatment group from which physiology data was collected.
 We have [PUT IN RESULTS].

 Expected Outcome: Upon completion of Aim 1, we will have a synthetic understanding of the physiologic and genomics patterns associated with extreme osmoregulation.
 These data will allow us to generate a list of genes, genomic regions, isoforms, and methylation states putatively linked to the phenotype of interest.
-This list is critical, and will form the basis for our first R01 submission, which will propose the development of a system where manipulation of specific genes is possible (e.g. the CRISPR/CAS9 transgenic system), thus moving the work from correlation to causation.
+This list is critical and will form the basis for our first R01 submission, which will propose the development of a system where manipulation of specific genes is possible (e.g. the CRISPR/CAS9 transgenic system), thus moving the work from correlation to causation.
 This grant will be developed and submitted during the second year of the COBRE tenure.
 In addition to this, the completion of Aim 1 will allow us to become more proficient in the collection and bioinformatic analysis of physiology data.
 Lastly, part of Aim1b involved the development of a novel pipeline for the identification of differential isoform use using PacBio RNA sequence data.
 This skill will be useful to the investigator’s broader scientific goals, as well as to the broader scientific community.

 Regarding dissemination, the work will be published in open access journals, after rapid release using preprint servers.
-We envision several papers that are a direct result of this work, include papers describing the physiological and metabolic response to water deprivation as well as their genomic responses.
+We envision several papers that are a direct result of this work include papers describing the physiological and metabolic response to water deprivation as well as their genomic responses.
 In addition, we aim to publish a more methods-oriented paper surrounding the study of isoform using PacBio data.
 Aside from peer-reviewed publication, results will be disseminated via social media, the PI’s blog, and at the annual meeting of the Society for the Study of Evolution.

 Aim 2: Given the transition from the obligate intake of fluids as infants, to it's complete absence later in life, the ontogeny of physiologic water conservation will be elucidated.

-Background: Given that desert adapted mice, capable of surviving without water are as neonates dependent on liquid intake, the study of the ontogeny of physiologic water conservation is extremely interesting and relevant to the current work.
-The study of individual tissue types samples along the materno-fetal transition in the context of differences in oral fluid intake is remarkably novel and will yield unique insights into physiologic water conservation.
+Background: Given that desert adapted mice, capable of surviving without water, are as neonates dependent on liquid intake, the study of the ontogeny of physiologic water conservation is extremely interesting and relevant to the current work.
+The study of individual tissue types samples, along the materno-fetal transition in the context of differences in oral fluid intake, is remarkably novel and will yield unique insights into physiologic water conservation.

 Research Plan: This phenomenon will be explored using fetal and neonatal mice whose mothers are exposed to treatments and an abbreviated set of methods listed in Aim 1.
 Many of the physiological measurements (e.g. blood and urine analyses) will be impossible to collect in very young animals secondary to sample volume requirements, though a full battery of genomic tests will be possible.
 To evaluate the ontogeny, five fetal and neonatal mice will be culled per treatment at four different time-points (immediately prior to birth, 2 hours after birth, mid-lactation (approximately 10 days after birth), 1 day after weaning).
 These time-points have been chosen as together they will allow us to assay the breadth of developmental stages.
-We hypothesize that patterns of gene expression, methylation, and isoform use will resemble those common in conditions where water is available ad lib, thought the novelty of this aspect of the study limits firm predictions.
+We hypothesize that patterns of gene expression, methylation, and isoform use will resemble those common in conditions where water is available ad lib, though the novelty of this aspect of the study limits firm predictions.